 For instance, if a pallet rack is 240” high (height calculated from floor to top surface of the highest load-supporting beam level) is divided by 42″ (depth of a standard upright), the ratio is 5.714.
 It does not exceed 6, therefore it’s considered an acceptable ratio, within 6 to 1, needing only normal anchoring.
 If two systems are placed back-to-back and are not attached with a row spacer, their depths should be calculated individually as a single row.

 If the same 42″ deep frame is 24′ (or 288”) tall, this would result in a ratio of (7), which exceeds (6 to 1) the allowable limit.
-In such a case, to avoid the overturning of the racks, the following steps are recommended:
+In such a case, additional measures should be incorporated to further secure the rack and avoid possible overturning.

-Adding cross-aisles or overhead ties to connect the topmost sections of the upright frames that span across an aisle, will lower the odds of overturning, especially recommended if the height-to-depth ratio exceeds 8.
+Furthermore, adding cross-aisle or overhead ties to connect the topmost sections of the upright frames that span across an aisle, will lower the odds of overturning, which is recommended by ANSI MH16.1 if the height-to-depth ratio exceeds 8 to 1.

-This rule of thumb is meant for standard rack frames arranged in a single row.
+This rule of thumb mentioned above is meant for standard rack frames arranged in a single row.
 It does not apply to racks with cantilevered uprights, or columns that are set back at their base.
 Whenever you are seeking to make any changes or additions to the arrangements of your storage pallets, or the racks that are storing and supporting them, you should consult an engineer knowledgeable of pallet racking systems.
+If you would like to book a warehouse inspection or simply speak with one of Damotech's rack safety experts, click here.
 Remember that space saving can sometimes compromise safety.
 Following this formula as an easy rule of thumb could prevent your rack from overturning and ensure your rack's stability.